 - Hard work

-TSA comprises more than 60,000 employees including more than 43,000 transportation security officers as well as transportation security inspectors, transportation security specialists, administrative and other security professionals.
+TSA comprises nearly 65,000 employees including approximately 50,000 transportation security officers as well as transportation security inspectors, transportation security specialists, administrative and other security professionals

 Transportation Security Officers